 Unless you’re a vegan who is growing all their own food, I don’t think you get to feel morally superior to the conscientious omnivores.
 Anyone buying plastic-wrapped produce that has been shipped from Central or South America, which is 90% of Americans reading this, is contributing to an economically, environmentally, and socially unsustainable food system.

 I think local food sourcing is probably the most impactful choice we can make if we care about these things.
+I was blogging about this stuff 12 years ago extensively.

 Aliens

-I believed in aliens as a child, as we do, wrote them off in my early 20s when I was worshipping academia, and then came back around to believing in them wholeheartedly in my 30s.
-The more I came to see how much I do not know, how much we do not understand about the universe, and how much is kept hidden from public knowledge by mainstream media and government, the more it became laughable to imagine a universe without other intelligent life.
+Why: The more I came to see how much I do not know, how much we do not understand about the universe, and how much is kept hidden from public knowledge by mainstream media and government, the more it became laughable to imagine a universe without other intelligent life.
+Also I saw the wildest UFO last summer outside Golden, Colorado.
+A straight up unmoving orb in the sky.
+It was there for hours.
+It defied physics.
+Through binoculars it looked like a spherical iridescent bubble was sitting stationary hundreds of feet in the sky.
+It was not earth technology.

 Chemtrails

-I remember rolling my eyes at the hippies in Ashland, OR, where I went to high school, going off about chemtrails and the idea that our government would allow us to be poisoned with toxic chemicals.
+Why: I remember rolling my eyes at the hippies in Ashland, OR, where I went to high school, going off about chemtrails and the idea that our government would allow us to be poisoned with toxic chemicals.
 I put those people in the same camp as people who think the government is listening to everything we say and other such popular fringe conspiracy theories of the late 90s and early 2000s.
 Sounds insane to say that now, when weather modification was just quietly confirmed with no fanfare over the past 5 years.
 Do I think those sky streaks are just normal contrails?
 No, I do not.

 “Colorado has used cloud seeding since the 1950s to enhance winter snowpack by 5% to 15%, primarily targeting mountainous regions to increase water supplies in the Colorado River basin.
 Seven active programs utilize ground-based generators and aircraft to disperse silver iodide, with new, innovative technologies being tested in 2026.”
 From the Colorado government website.